onesyntax/coding-standards/README.md

 - You want to keep the code simpler
 - The entity structure matches the expected response structure

-### 3. Adapters Layer
+### Adapters Layer

-The Adapters layer contains interface adapters that convert data between the use cases and external formats.
-This layer serves as a bridge between the application's core business logic and how it interacts with the outside world.
+Contains interface adapters that convert data between the use cases and external formats:

-Key responsibilities include:
-- Data transformation
+- Presenters
-- Interface adaptation
+- View Models
-- Presentation formatting
+- Data transformers

-**Example: Framework-Independent Presenter**

-First, define the presenter interface in the Use Cases layer:
+- Gateway interfaces (when needed beyond what's in the Use Cases layer)

+This layer can depend on UseCases but not on the IO layer.

+#### Example: Framework-Independent Presenters

+The Adapters layer should contain components that are framework-agnostic and serve as a bridge between use cases and external interfaces.

+**1. Presenter Interface in Use Cases Layer:**

 ```php
 // app/Booking/UseCases/ViewBooking/BookingPresenterInterface.php